 This is technically within the rules of a wager requirement, but it is still pushing the limits.
 As previously said, a casino has the right to refuse future business with a player, and will do so if they see a player actively abusing a bonus system.
 Keeping in mind that any online casino is very unlikely to be tyrannically strict about such things.
 If they see a player repeatedly ‘grinding’ out wager requirements every second day, however, they may just say enough is enough.

-A ‘ship jumper’ refers to a player who cashes in their account the very instant bonus requirements are met.
+A ‘ship jumper’ refers to a player who cashes in their account the moment bonus requirements are met.
 They are not necessarily ‘grinders,’ but are clearly only waiting for specific requirements to be met before taking every cent, leaving the casino, and not returning.
 At least, not returning until a new promotional offer is in effect.
 Again, a casino is unlikely to raise an eyebrow if you do this once in a blue moon.
 But repeated ‘ship jumping’ in a very short space of time says to a casino that you are not there to play the games, just to grab as much cash as possible and run.

 How To Avoid Abuse Warnings